Technology

 Biometrics

 The in-display fingerprint sensor on the Pixel 7 Pro is only marginally quicker than the previous generation, which was undoubtedly quite slow.
 Fortunately, the Pixel now features Face Unlock as well.
-However, because it uses a 2D picture, it is less secure than Face ID just on iPhone and is not functional in low light and at night.
+However, because it uses a 2D picture, it is less secure than Face ID on iPhone and is not functional in low light and at night.

 Contrarily, Face ID has not seen much change and continues to function fairly effectively.
-Now that it supports masks, which is a great addition in these modern times.
+Now it supports masks, which is a great addition in these modern times.

 Software and Performance